 Goyke, whose district covers part of Milwaukee, hears a lot about the disparity in how marijuana possession cases are handled compared to driving while intoxicated (DWI), which he considers a more serious offense.

 Goyke said Wisconsin legislators need to work on parity in the sentencing structure for marijuana possession and other offenses.
-Last year, he introduced legislation that would make the fourth conviction for marijuana possession a felony, the same as the penalty for operating a vehicle while intoxicated.
+Last year, he introduced legislation that would make the fourth conviction for marijuana possession — rather than the second — a felony, putting it on par with operating a vehicle while intoxicated.